Chapter Forty Five VI

 “My birth parents were sleaze-balls, not so much for the modeling site, lots of parents do it.
 They were sleaze-balls long before the idea of having me photographed came up.
 Always scratching around to make a buck off someone else, not working themselves.
 My father had family money.
 As far as I am concerned, their behavior got me the family I have now.
 I like that, bad luck becomes first prize.”

 We aren’t blown away surprised, but it’s comforting to hear her express herself.
 She isn’t going to suddenly crack-up by hanging on to a ‘poor me’ sob story, nor has she used it as justification for attitude or bad behavior.
-She could have been Sis, just younger when her apparent misfortune came.
-She turned it into gold.
+Instead, she turned it into gold.
 Sis and I had Ms. Alva, Amaya has us.

 Amaya puts an elbow on the table, leans her chin on her palm, “You going to serve those eggs, or are you just practicing cooking eggs?”